-2.12.
-For seven years the council has avoided external borrowing by utilising surplus cash balances.
+2.11.
+Between 2008 and 2016 the council avoided external borrowing by utilising surplus cash balances.
 This has enabled the council to avoid paying interest on borrowing and reduce its cash balance so minimising risk.
-As expected, the council's cash surplus has significantly reduced during 2015/16.
-Short term borrowing of £10m was required in December to support cash balances and will be required again during the rest of this financial year.
-Long-term borrowing is likely to restart before the end of 2015/16 in line with the current treasury strategy.
+Surplus cash balances have now been fully utilised and short term borrowing has been required at several points through 2016/17 to ensure the council remains liquid.
+Long Term borrowing will be required before the end of 2016/17 to finance the capital programme.